-Our Path of Exile review is telling you if this game is worth playing still in 2021.
+Our Path of Exile review is telling you if this game is still worth playing .
 A short word: it is if you’re okay with a bit of complexity.

 Originally, GGG created the Path of Exile as everything Diablo III should have been.
 Both games have changed and improved a lot since launch, though.
 Still, presenting itself as a “Diablo II fan-made” sequel was enough to kickstart this indie title.